cchalm/blundering-savant/STYLE_GUIDE.md

 ### Effective Go
 Follow the official [Effective Go](https://golang.org/doc/effective_go.html) guidelines as the foundation for all Go code.

-### Go Proverbs
-Keep these Go proverbs in mind:
-- Don't communicate by sharing memory, share memory by communicating
-- Concurrency is not parallelism
-- Channels orchestrate; mutexes serialize
-- The bigger the interface, the weaker the abstraction
-- Make the zero value useful
-- `interface{}` says nothing
-- Gofmt's style is no one's favorite, yet gofmt is everyone's favorite
-- A little copying is better than a little dependency
-- Syscall must always be guarded with build tags
-- Cgo must always be guarded with build tags
-- Cgo is not Go
-- With the unsafe package there are no guarantees
-- Clear is better than clever
-- Reflection is never clear
-- Errors are values
-- Don't just check errors, handle them gracefully
-- Design the architecture, name the components, document the details
-- Documentation is for users

 ## Code Formatting

 ### gofmt and goimports